m0nac0/xaif/README.md

 your app and the option to open a licenses page with some information about all plugins and their licenses (generated automatically by Flutter).

+## Feedback & Contributions
+If you have any feedback, or encounter any issues running your project, please let me know by [opening an issue](https://github.com/m0nac0/xaif/issues/new) or [discussion](https://github.com/m0nac0/xaif/discussions/new)!

 ## Disclaimer
 This tool is in an early development phase and not very well tested.